 There is typically little relationship between how someone performs in the interview and how they perform on the job.
 Most organizations have a poor track record of hiring sales people because they rely on their gut instincts versus objectively assessing ones ability to execute.

 One of the major mistakes most organizations make is “liking” a candidate before knowing whether that candidate can actually do the job.
 It’s critical to fight the desire to “like” someone before knowing whether they will be able to produce results.

 What would happen if business owners and executives put less emphasis on the interview and were able to “test drive” a candidate?

 By test driving candidates before hiring them, the traditional interview becomes secondary to experiencing first hand how the candidate performs.
 This is accomplished by simulating activities such as how candidates handle themselves on the phone or in front of prospects, or how well they fit within the organization.

 In many instances, candidates who perform well in these simulations would have been passed over based on their performance in the traditional interview.

 Think of hiring as the ability to peel back the layers and truly understand the candidate’s capabilities.
 To do this successfully, the candidate must be seen from a completely different perspective, and be evaluated based on performing activities that will be critical to success on the job.

 By taking this approach, sales hiring accuracy is increased and hiring risk is mitigated – ultimately resulting in a higher producing sales team.

-how long should you wait to respond to online dating email Sales Compensation Plans that Produce Results
+Sales Compensation Plans that Produce Results